 Vietnam now offers an electronic visa for U.S. citizens.
 The process to apply online is pretty straightforward, but the lines for e-visa holders are very long.
 We offer a VIP arrival service (about $55 per person, excluding visa fees) that whisks you to the front of the visa line, then helps you collect your luggage and find your tour guide.

 A beach ball!
 They’re cheap and easy to pack; blow them up on the beach in Hoi An or Halong Bay and you’ll make instant friends of the local kids.

 Despite the rapid development in Vietnam, the conical hats still worn by many locals are a truly iconic symbol of the country.
 Whether on the pho seller crossing the street in Hanoi or the rice farmer in the fields around Hoi An, these hats are a beautiful tribute to Vietnam.

-I love Vietnamese lacquerware—trays that I bought years ago are still in perfect condition.
+We love Vietnamese lacquerware—trays that we bought years ago are still in perfect condition.
 You can find lovely pieces on Lacquer Street in the Old Quarter of Hanoi, or in Hoi An and Saigon.
 You also can get clothes made at bargain prices; bring your favorite items for a tailor to copy, or choose among the western and Vietnamese designs in each shop’s catalogs.
-In Hoi An, I love Ms. Trang at 47 Trang Hung Dao Street; she’s been making clothes for my kids and me for years and has great fabrics and pricing.
+In Hoi An, we love Ms. Trang at 47 Trang Hung Dao Street; she’s been making clothes for us for years and has great fabrics and pricing.